Home Selling Tips

 Is the buyer's agent your friend?

 Buyer's agents know more about negotiating a real estate contract than 99% of all sellers.
 Some buyer's agents, usually from the big name companies, are downright aggressive, mean, pushy, and arrogant!
-As a co-owner of the ADDvantage Real Estate Network, I do battle with 100's of buyer's agents each year.
-My skin is tough and my skills are honed because I use all my skills to move these buyer's agents towards my seller's price while they use all their skills to counter my efforts.
+We do battle with 100's of buyer's agents each year.
+Our skin is tough and our skills are honed because We use all our skills to move these buyer's agents towards our seller's price while they use all their skills to counter our efforts.
 Buyer's agents represent their buyer and your home is what they want for the least possible price.
-When making an offer, typically, buyer's agents will present to you with a list “comparables” of recent sales in your neighborhood and attempt to convince you that their offer is reasonable.
+When making an offer, typically, buyer's agents will present to you with a list "comparables" of recent sales in your neighborhood and attempt to convince you that their offer is reasonable.
 While this is understandable considering they represent the buyer, it is just as smart to consider allowing a professional real estate negotiator to represent you.
-You may consider the ADDvantage Success listing plan $699 plus 13% at close ($699 min) where your best interests will be cared for every step of the way to ensure the contract is worded correctly, that there are no expenses pushed onto the seller's side that belong to the buyer and we don't engage a buyer that can't close.

 What if the appraisal fails to meet the contract price?